Pyramid Fusion Transformer for Semantic Segmentation: Introduction

 Despite the MaskFormer's use of transformer module to integrate global information, we empirically observe that it still lacks the capability to produce fine details and is inclined to make contextual mistakes when decoding based on a single-scale feature map.
 We train MaskFormer with a Swin-T~\cite{swin} backbone on top of the spatial feature map of $1/8, 1/16$, $1/32$ input resolutions respectively (Tab.~\ref{tab:baseline} column 1, 2, and 3).
 As shown in Fig. \ref{fig:comparison_semseg}, it makes mistakes due to the lack of either fine-grained information or global context when decoding on a single-scale feature map.
-However, neither increasing the model capacity nor using multi-scale features for the decoder is trivial or necessarily leads to an increase of segmentation accuracy (see Tab. \ref{tab:baseline} column 4 and 5).
+However, neither increasing the model capacity nor using multi-scale features for the decoder is trivial or necessarily leads to an increase of segmentation accuracy (see Tab.~\ref{tab:baseline} column 4 and 5 and Sec.~\ref{sec:main}).
 A naive attempt at using multi-scale features is to perform self-attention on the patch tokens of all scales.
-However, such an approach is computationally overwhelming as the computational cost increases quadratically with the number of tokens.
+However, such an approach does not necessarily leads to performance gain and is computationally overwhelming as the computational cost increases quadratically with the number of tokens~(see Sec.~\ref{sec:ablations}).
 We propose a simple yet elegant multi-scale transformer decoder, which efficiently propagates and aggregates multi-scale information from a feature pyramid for more accurate segmentation.
+Specifically, we use a set of learnable object queries and stacked transformer layers on top of \textit{each} multi-scale feature to produce probability-mask pairs parallelly and average the per-scale predictions for the final output.
 The cross-scale communication is achieved via the proposed \textit{cross-scale inter-query attention} mechanism, which uses queries not only for information summarization within each scale but also for communication across scales.
 The small number of query tokens makes the cross-scale communication efficient.
 Such a mechanism also allows queries of different scales to be aware of semantic information of other scales without directly computing on them.